utiasASRL/Deep-Collison-Checker/README.md

 ### Preprocessed data for fast reproducable results

 We provide preprocessed data coming from our simulator.
-Simply download this [zip file]() and extract its content in the `./Data` folder.
+Simply download this [zip file (~13GB)](https://drive.google.com/file/d/14sKVC3UnxmLTbJi3IJcFGhGPMTDKNWq9/view?usp=sharing) and extract its content in the `./Data` folder.

 You should end up with the folder `./Data/Simulation/simulated_runs`, containing 20 dated folders.
 The first one contains the mapping session of the environment.
 The rest are sessions performed among Bouncers.